-Principals will attempt to take their annual leave when pupils are not in school.
-If a principal finds it necessary to take annual leave when pupils are in school and suitable arrangements have been made for the proper supervision of the school, the principal may do so with the approval of the appropriate Executive Director.
-Such special arrangements should be made as far in advance as possible (Reference: Policy GCBDZ).
+If a principal takes annual leave when students are in school and suitable arrangements have been made for the proper supervision of the school, the principal may do so with the approval of the appropriate executive director.
+Such special arrangements should be made as far in advance as possible.